Finally got my very own chicken TV

 Also, thanks to the camera, another mystery has been solved for me:

-I had noticed over the last week or so when I went down to close things up for the night, that Memphis, who is still not back in full feather (but getting there), had been sitting behind the main roost on the board when everyone else was already settled on the roost.
+I had noticed over the last week or so when I went down to close things up for the night, that Memphis, who is still not back in full feather (but getting there), had been sitting behind the main roost on the poop board when everyone else was already settled on the roost.
 A couple of times I put her up on the roost in the empty spot, because I was concerned that she would stay there all night once the lights went out.
-Not a good spot, since she would almost certainly get ed on, plus she'd be way too close to the ammonia fumes and the moisture coming off the chicken's droppings.
-Turns out, I don't need to worry, because either just before the coop light goes out or just after, depending on when the rest of the girls are dozing off, she hops up on the roost, never stays on the board.
+Not a good spot, since she would almost certainly get pooped on, plus she'd be way too close to the ammonia fumes and the moisture coming off the chicken's droppings.
+Turns out, I don't need to worry, because either just before the coop light goes out or just after, depending on when the rest of the girls are dozing off, she hops up on the roost, never stays on the poop board.
 Apparently there is still enough red light coming from under the waterer for her to navigate her way to the roost.
 Hubby said that when he checked on camera this morning just before the coop light came on, Memphis had woken up before any of the others, and had made her way to the coop floor.
 Clever girl - a low ranking hen figuring out a conflict avoidance system.

 2